Lambda3/docker-azure-pipelines-agent/README.md

 * `AGENT_POOL` - The agent pool.
 Optional.
 Default value: `Default`

 For `docker`, you need to set these additional variables:
 * `DOCKER_USERNAME` - Your docker user name.
-Required.
+Optional, no default.
 * `DOCKER_PASSWORD` - Your docker password.
-Required.
+Optional, no default.
 * `DOCKER_SERVER` - Your docker registries, defaults to Docker's default public registry.
 Optional.

+If you do not specify the Docker username and password the agent will not login.

 ## Running